bantex01/splunk-forwarder/README.md

 # signalfx-forwarder
-A custom search command to metricize Splunk logs and send to SignalFx

-AND

-this fork of the repo contains a eventstosfx command that send events from splunk searches.
+A custom search command to metricize Splunk logs and send to SignalFx and this fork of the repo contains a eventstosfx command that send events from splunk searches.

 See [./signalfx-forwarder-app/README.md](./signalfx-forwarder-app/README.md) for usage information.